OrangeReaper/homeassistant/README.md

 ### Automations
 1. When the TV is switched on, if it is dark, the light is turned on; it is turned off 2 minutes after the TV is turned off.
 2. The Kodi USB Drives are turned on and off in sympathy with the Kodi Box.
+3. When the sun goes down, if the TV is switched on, the light is turned on.

 ## <a name="kitchen">Kitchen</a>